eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

    Scene
      All kernel-level components required to perform a single radiative transfer simulation.
-The includes geometric shapes defining surfaces and volumes, radiative properties attached to them, emitters, sensors and an integrator.
+This includes geometric shapes defining surfaces and volumes, radiative properties attached to them, emitters, sensors and an integrator.

    Sensor